-Answer: A VA is a person who works from a home office providing support services to assist clients, businesses, companies etc.
+Answer: A VA is a person who works from a virtual office providing support services which can be transcription, typing, translation, social media, web design etc., to assist clients, businesses, and companies, etc.

 Being a Virtual Assistants, Transcriber, Social Media VA etc., is a career choice just like being a PA is.
 But being a Virtual Assistant etc., there is the added tasks of being a business owner and being your own boss.

 Email: firstname.lastname@example.org or Whatsapp: +27 082 871 3452